chrfrantz/IG-Parser/README.md

 In addition to these features there are toggles for nesting, which enables the correct brackets for nested symbols, semantic annotation which adds the semantic annotation brackets to symbols on creation.
 There are also buttons for undo, redo and for displaying a quick guide of the supported symbols and keybinds in the editor.

 Another feature of the website is keyboard interaction.
 Where each element can be navigated using the "tab" key or "shift+tab" to navigate in reverse.
 Additionally, each button can be pressed using the "enter" key and the parameter toggles can be clicked using the "space" key.
 Further for selecting or highlighting text in the editor the combination of "ctrl+shift" and the arrow keys can be used.
 This makes the website accessible using a keyboard as the only input.

+You can interactively toggle between basic and the advanced mode by clicking on 'Toggle advanced editor features'.
+You can further interactively switch between the tabular output mode as well as the visual output mode of the parser.
+In all those cases no coding information is lost.

+Below the editor area you will find output-specific parameters, all of which have a simple help (by hovering over their label; some allow for opening of external pages for more extensive guidance).

+* For the tabular parser version, the parameters include
+  * the 'Statement ID' (which is the ID based on which individual statement IDs are generated),
+  * options to generate output based on the different levels of expressiveness (IG Core, IG Extended, IG Logico),
+  * the selective inclusion of a header row in the generated output,
+  * the option to include the original statement (from the field 'Original Statement') as well as the IG-Script-encoded statement (Field 'Encoded Statement') in the output (either only in the first content line, or for all generated output lines),
+  * the selection of the output format, which currently includes Google Sheets-parseable output (you can paste it directly into Google Sheets spreadsheets), or as CSV (which can be used in statistical programming tools, or in Excel, etc.)

+By clicking on 'Generate tabular output', the input is parsed and output generated, which can be copied into the clipboard for transferral into a tool of your choice.

+* For the visual parser version, the parameters include
+  * the inclusion of 'IG Logico' annotations in the output
+  * the inclusion of the Degree of Variability (a metric introduced as part of the IG 2.0 - see the conceptual guidance),
+  * the inclusion of component properties as tree nodes attached to their parent components (as opposed to just labels),
+  * the display of a fully decomposed binary tree structure (this is useful for "debugging" your interpretation of the tree structure)
+  * the choice to print activation conditions on top of the tree (to make statements more readable by reflecting the logical precedence of activation conditions over the rest of the statement),
+  * the specification of the canvas dimensions (this is useful to customize the size to your needs and graph scale -- a future feature will be to automate the scaling)

+By clicking on 'Generate visual output', the input information is parsed and the tree displayed.

+To support efficient coding, specifically for complex statements it is often useful to encode and evaluate those in visual mode, before generating the tabular output for downstream processing.

+Note that the UI stores the last entry in your browser.
+When reopening your browser, it should hence display the statement you have been working on (useful if internet connection is lost, or browser crashes).
+No information is stored on the server side, but in your browser (the specific one you are using, not across browsers).

+In the following, you will find an overview of the actual IG Script syntax used for the encoding of institutional statements entered into the 'Encoded Statement' field.

 ## IG Script